flipisu/FLIP/README.md

 <h2>FLIP WEB</h2>

-This web application  allows multiple users sharing animales based on the same genetic definition to interact with each other to simulate  the growing and performance of simulated animals.
+This web application  allows multiple users, sharing animals based on the same genetic definition ,to interact with each other.
+Users can simulate the growing and performance of simulated animals.